10 Facts About Ansel Adams

 In order to stir up interest for his Portfolio VI book collection in 1974, Adams purposely limited the number of copies available by advertising that no more reproductions could ever be struck from the original negatives—he had run them across a check canceling device, destroying them.
 Adams later regretted the decision, writing in his autobiography that “negatives should never be intentionally destroyed.”

 Adams’s political views on environmental conservation were embedded in the fabric of his identity.
 When politicians didn’t agree, he had no problem butting heads.
 Adams refused to take a presidential portrait of Richard Nixon due to Nixon's reluctance to support public lands.
 After meeting Ronald Reagan in 1983, Adams expressed disinterest in any further communication, telling The Washington Post that the president had no “fundamental interest or knowledge in the environment.”
-An earlier exchange with Playboy was more cutting.
-“I hate Reagan,” he said.
+An earlier exchange with Playboy was more cutting: “I hate Reagan,” Adams said.

 “Professional nature photographer” was not considered a lucrative vocation when Adams was devoted to his craft.
 It wasn’t until the 1970s, when an associate advised him to stop selling prints and focus on his book collections, that Adams became financially solvent.